dpretet/axi-crossbar/doc/architecture.md

 together.
 If not used, the user needs to tied them to `0` to ensure a correct ordering model and select a width equals to `1` bit to save area resources.

-AXI4-lite doesn't support RESP with value equals to `EXOKAY` but the core doesn't check that.
+AXI4-lite doesn't support `xRESP` with value equals to `EXOKAY` but the core doesn't check that.
 The user is responsible to drive a completion with a correct value according the specification.